 Her major research interests lie in transition to and from constitutional democracy, the protection of individual autonomy and religious liberty.
-Her current work focuses on constitutions at work and the rule of law in the wake of illiberal political practices and constitutional chicanery.
+Her current work focuses on illiberal constitutional practices in the European Union and the normalization of illiberal constitutionalism around the world.

-Her recent books include The Constitution of Freedom: An Introduction to Legal Constitutionalism (OUP, 2017) and the co-edited volume Critical Essays on Human Rights Criticism (Eleven, 2020).
+Her most recent book publication is the Routledge Handbook of Illiberalism, co-edited with András Sajó and Stephen Holmes (Routledge 2021).
+Her other recent books include The Constitution of Freedom: An Introduction to Legal Constitutionalism (OUP 2017) and the co-edited volume Critical Essays on Human Rights Criticism (Eleven 2020).